-\mathbf{u}^L is only a function of time!
+Note, $\mathbf{u}^L$ is solely a function of time!
 Hence, the varying set of positions of fluid elements in principle describes the fluid motion.

-1Leonhard Euler ( 15.
-April 1707 in Basel; †7.
+$^1 {\rm Leonhard}$ Euler (\ 15.
+April 1707 in Basel; † 7.
 September 1783 in Sankt Petersburg.
 Swiss mathematician and physicist.
 Basel, Berlin, Sankt Petersburg.

-2Joseph-Louis de Lagrange ( 25.
+&lt;sup>2Joseph-Louis de Lagrange (\ 25.
 January 1736, Turin (Giuseppe Lodovico Lagrangia); †10.
 April 1813, Paris.
 Italian Mathematician.
 Turin, Berlin, Paris.

-This representation has little use for practical applications.
+This form is of little use for practical applications.
 Marking a fluid element is difficult (aspects of quantum statistics that elementary particles are indistinguishable need consideration).

-Much simpler is the idea to consider the velocity of the fluid as function of position, \mathbf{x} , and time t,
+Much simpler is the idea to consider the velocity of the fluid as function of position, $\mathbf{x}$ , and time t,